niceyeti/tutornetes/README.md

 ## Soapbox

 Perhaps the most difficult part of learning Kubernetes and other CNCF technology is learning and configuring the many resources required, while navigating materials polluted by self-promotion and LinkedIn clickbait.
 Many organizations simply don't want to learn, nor invest the time/resources required, but instead drive up their technical debt via a code-first-ask-questions-later attitude.
-On the other hand, learning 'all' of DevSecOps is such a rapidly moving target, and an overly idealistic goal for any engineering budget, that maybe a flexible dev/learning environment and a positive attitude toward learning is the best we can do.
+On the other hand, learning 'all' of DevSecOps is such a rapidly moving target that a flexible dev/learning environment and a positive attitude toward learning carry one further than any certification.

 This repo provides a template for developing k8s clusters and cloud applications using k3d, istio, helm, and tilt.
 The objective is that you can branch off the base_cluster project, modify it to your deployment/app/infrastructure/etc, and rapidly develop new clusters, charts, and so forth.
 So for example, create a branch, run the base_cluster